-November’s Full Beaver Moon rises on November 30!
+November’s full Beaver Moon rises on Friday, November 19, 2021!
 Learn when to spot it in your area and the meaning behind this Moon’s name.

-The Full Beaver Moon reaches peak fullness in the morning hours of Monday, November 30, at 4:30 A.M.
-EST. Find out exactly what time the full Moon will be visible in your area in our Moonrise and Moonset Calculator.
+→ Find out exactly what time the full Moon will appear above the horizon in your area with our Moonrise and Moonset Calculator.

 Why Is It Called the Beaver Moon?

-Why this name?
+Why the “Beaver” Moon?
 This is the time of year when beavers begin to take shelter in their lodges, having laid up sufficient stores of food for the long winter ahead.
-During the time of the fur trade, it was also the season to trap beavers for their thick, winter-ready pelts.
+During the time of the fur trade in North America, it was also the season to trap beavers for their thick, winter-ready pelts.

-See all Full Moon names and their meanings.
+→ See more Full Moon names and their meanings.

 Full Beaver Moon Video

 An Almanac editor shares more facts and folklore about November’s Full Beaver Moon.
 Click below to watch the video.